 - Based in large part on this new BI capability and data-driven decisions, Oldcastle Infrastructure grew operating profit 21.5% in 2020.

-- ROI for the system in the next 12-18 months is estimated to be a minimum of $25 million in terms of cost savings, increased margins, and improved sales.
+- ROI for the system in the next 12-18 months is estimated to be a minimum of multiple millions of dollars in ROI in terms of cost savings, increased margins, and improved sales.

 - Pipeline: Fivetran